leandrolcampos/libc-for-gpus/building.md

 # Building the GPU C library

 This document presents instructions to build the LLVM C library targeting NVIDIA GPUs.
-These instructions were tested on a machine running Windows 11 Home with:
+These instructions were tested on a laptop running Windows 11 Home with:

 * AMD Ryzen AI 9 HX (12 cores)
 * 32 GB RAM
-* NVIDIA GeForce RTX 4070 Laptop GPU
+* NVIDIA GeForce RTX 4070

-Newer or older hardware should also work; adjust the parallelism accordingly (a flag like `-j4` in `ninja` commands).
+Newer or older hardware should also work; adjust the parallelism accordingly.

 WSL 2 and a recent NVIDIA Windows GPU driver must already be enabled and installed.